Stay on top of the latest

 NYU Stern stands out from the crowd with unique essay prompts that require reflection and creativity.

-Stern now asks candidates to define themselves in the context of the school’s brand tagline —a clever way of asking about alignment with the Stern culture and values.
+Stern’s tagline defines the school as a place of change.
+Accordingly, the primary required NYU Stern essay asks you to pick a word that defines what change means to you — a clever way of asking about alignment with the Stern culture and values.
 Then they ask you to define yourself in meaningful pictures.
 Together, these pose a formidable exercise in self-awareness.
-So let’s talk strategy.

-Tips for Tackling the NYU Stern MBA Essays
+Tips for Tackling the NYU Stern Essays

-Short Answer: Professional Aspirations (150 words max)
+Short Answer: Professional Aspirations

 What are your short-term career goals?
+(150 words max)

 Spend time in advance of applying to do your research and speak to current business school students and alumni to learn more about what kind of career opportunities are available to Stern business school graduates.
 Stern has great success rates for placing graduates at reputable companies, so take a look at Stern’s MBA career section online to be knowledgeable about the most common industries and companies for recent graduates.
-For a deeper dive and some great examples of short term goals, view this article by Fortuna’s Heidi Hillis on How To Create MBA Goals: Long Term Vs. Short Term Career Vision.
+For a deeper dive and some great examples of short-term goals, view this article by Fortuna’s Heidi Hillis on How To Create MBA Goals: Long-Term Vs. Short-Term Career Vision.

-Essay 1: Change: _________ it.
+Change: _________ it.
 (350 word max)

-In today’s global business environment, the only constant is change.
+“In today’s global business environment, the only constant is change.
 Using NYU Stern’s brand call to action, we want to know how you view change.
-Change: _____ it.
 Fill in the blank with a word of your choice.
 Why does this word resonate with you?
-How will you embrace your own personal tagline while at Stern?
-Examples:
+How will you embrace your own personal tagline while at Stern?”

 Change: Dare it.